ackmanx/chou-ren-ka/README.md

 ### To Develop
 * Atom
-  * For main development because it has deployment plugins
+  * Option 1 for main development if you use plugins below
   * atom-beautify to autoformat XML
   * autosave-onchange because I'm used to how IntelliJ saves files
   * git-plus to enable gutter icons for git changes